Types of Noise in Communication are Physical, Physiological, Psychological, Semantic, and Cultural.

 5 Types of Noise in Communication

-The five types of noise in communication are physical noise, physiological noise, psychological noise, Semantic noise, and cultural noise.
-However, there are some additional noises in the communication process, such as syntactic, emotional, medium noises, encoding, decoding noises, etc.
+The five types of noise in communication are physical, physiological, psychological, semantic, and cultural noises.
+However, some additional noises in the communication process include syntactic, emotional, medium, encoding, decoding noises, etc.

 Types of Noise in Communication